serhat-dirik/jboss-generic-http-session-externalization-to-jdg/README.md

 Simply execute the ```destroyProductDemo.sh``` script

 # A Side Note
-This project is just a proof of concept demo.
  On a real  production environment I strongly suggest that you handle sessions, session expiration, security and other concerns.
-Placing an SSO solution like Red Hat SSO/Keycloak into your solution design can fullcomplete fill the overall solution and improve the overall user experience.
+Placing an SSO solution like Red Hat SSO/Keycloak into your solution design can complete the overall solution and improve the overall user experience.